 Whether you come to learn the romantic Italian language, reconnect with your family heritage, or take in the country’s splendid cultural and artistic legacy, Italy offers incredible study abroad opportunities for American college students — and not only for art or Italian majors.
-Courses in less traditional disciplines at the Umbra Institute, such as business, psychology, creative writing, and sustainability, food studies and science and engineering introduce students to differing worldviews.
-These course offerings make study abroad in Italy a viable option for variety of academic disciplines at all levels of Italian.
+Courses in less traditional disciplines, such as business, psychology, creative writing, food studies and sustainability, and science and engineering make study abroad in Italy a viable option for a wide array of students at all levels of Italian.

 Italy has transformed itself over the centuries while maintaining strong traditions and la dolce vita (the good life).
 There is no better place to study these traditions and transformations than in Italy through courses in Renaissance art, food and cultural studies, psychology, international business, and more.Learn More